top of page

 Safety, Health and Environment (SHE)

-The five SHE dimensions are Legal Compliance and Hazard Recognition, Accident and Near-Miss Management, Safety Measures and Risk Elimination, Environmental Management and Conservation, and Safety Culture and Programme Governance.
+The five SHE dimensions are Legal Compliance and Hazard Recognition, Accident and Near-Miss Management, Safety Measures and Risk Elimination, Environmental Management and Conservation, and Results and Business Impact.

 The Near-Miss Management dimension is the one I use most frequently as an early diagnostic indicator of safety culture maturity.
-Near-miss reporting frequency is a leading safety indicator, not a lagging one — and in my experience, the plants with the best safety records are not the plants with the lowest historical incident rates, but the plants with the highest near-miss reporting rates relative to their workforce size.
-A high near-miss reporting rate indicates a culture in which people believe that reporting is safe, useful, and valued.
+Near-miss reporting frequency is a leading safety indicator, not a lagging one — and in my experience, the plants with the best safety records are not those with the lowest historical incident rates, but those with the highest near-miss reporting rates relative to their workforce size.
 A zero near-miss reporting rate in a plant of significant complexity is not an indicator of safety excellence; it is an indicator that the near-miss reporting system is not being trusted.

 Early Management (EM)

-The five EM dimensions are MP Information Collection and Utilisation, Equipment Development Management System, Initial Phase Control and Vertical Start-up, Design for Maintainability and Operability, and Programme Governance and Cross-functional Coordination.
+The five EM dimensions are MP Information Collection and Utilisation, Equipment Development Management System, Initial Phase Control and Vertical Start-up, Design for Maintainability and Operability, and Results and Business Impact.

 The Initial Phase Control dimension is one that many plants discover they have no data to score honestly, because they have never measured vertical start-up performance.
 At Level 1, new equipment is commissioned reactively — problems are addressed as they emerge during ramp-up, and no one has defined what "good" looks like for start-up time or start-up loss.
-At Level 3, vertical start-up targets are defined before commissioning, measured systematically, and the results feed back into the MP information system that drives future equipment specifications.
+At Level 3, vertical start-up targets are defined before commissioning, measured systematically, and the results feed back into the MP information system.

 Office / Administrative Improvement (OI)